 Once you decide whether you are going to shut down temporarily or dissolve the organization, develop a communications plan for staff, volunteers, and other internal audiences.
 Then develop a communications plan for external audiences, including funders, partner organizations and clients/members.

-If you expect the shutdown to be temporary, disclose your timeline for deciding to reopen.
+If you expect to shut down temporarily, determine your preferred timeline for reopening.
 Attempt to identify donors and funders that are willing to consider investing to restart the organization.
+Look into government loan programs like SBA loans for small business loans offered by your state.

-If you do not have the funds needed to pay employees and settle with creditors, board members need to contribute the funds necessary for the shutdown.
+If the organization needs to close permanently, you need to complete the formal process called dissolution. you do not have the funds needed to pay employees and settle with creditors, board members need to contribute the funds necessary for the shutdown.
 Board members should make these donations proactively, when the problem of insufficient shutdown funds is identified.
 Do not wait until shutdown is in process.
+If you have assets after paying off all payroll and tax liabilities and other debts, you must transfer them to a similar nonprofit organization.
+As a tax-exempt organization, you cannot give away or sell any assets to board members, staff, etc.

 Dissolution requirements and processes differ from state to state.
-Consult with your state's Secretary of State - or the department that regulates nonprofits - and the Department of Revenue to determine requirements in your state.
+Check with your state's Secretary of State - or the department that regulates nonprofits - and the Department of Revenue in your state in learn your state's requirements.

 - Termination of an Exempt Organization (Internal Revenue Service)